Ground Water Frequently Asked Questions

 How can I tell if my well is permitted?

 What is a legal description?
+(And no, your address isn't enough!)

 A legal description is a description of property used in legal documents, in contrast to a street address by which property is commonly known.
 The Public Land Survey System (PLSS) is a way of subdividing and describing land in the United States, and is used to describe well locations.